 TIP – If you plan to do several walks, it is worth investing in a detailed Yorkshire Dales OS map.
 We bring our map even on familiar walks; you never know when you might need it.

 For route ideas, check out the excellent Ordnance Survey book Circular Walks in the Yorkshire Dales.

 Or for pushchair friendly walks, see the OS book Short Walks For All The Family.
 Both of these detailed books will help you plan your walks in advance.

 Caves in the Yorkshire Dales

 The limestone landscape of the Yorkshire Dales is riddled with caves.

+White Scar Cave near Ingleton is the longest show cave in England.
 Don a hard hat and descend 97 steps to enjoy the thrill of an underground waterfall and curiously named formations such as The Witches Fingers.

 Stump Cross Caverns near Pateley Bridge is estimated to be 500,000 years old.

 Visitors descend 65 steps into the cave to see unusually colourful stalactites and stalagmites.